 In adaptive wavelength assignment schemes, the order in which each switch uses to search for an available wavelength changes over time in response to the state of the network and prevailing traffic conditions.
 A common mechanism to implement adaptive wavelength assignment, which we adopt in this work, is by assigning a priority to each wavelength.
-At any given instant, the priority of a wavelength reflects the likelihood that a burst transmission on this wavelength will be successful.
-The priorities are updated periodically based on feedback from the network.
-Specifically, when a switch determines that a burst transmitted on a particular wavelength has been successfully received, it increases the priority of the wavelength; conversely, if the burst is dropped inside the network, the priority of the wavelength carrying the burst is
+At any given instant, the priority of a wavelength reflects the likelihood that a burst transmission on this wavelength will be successful, i.e., the burst will not be dropped due to wavelength contention at an intermediate switch.
+The wavelength priorities are updated periodically based on feedback from the network, so as to reflect the current network conditions.
+Specifically, when a switch determines that a burst transmitted on a particular wavelength has been successfully received, it increases the priority of the wavelength; conversely, if the burst is dropped inside the network, the priority of the wavelength carrying the burst is decreased.
+Typically, every switch in the OBS network uses the same algorithm to set the priority of wavelengths, and maintains locally a list of the W wavelengths in decreasing order of priority.
+Therefore, the order in which a given switch considers wavelengths for burst transmission changes over time, according to the relative changes in wavelength priorities.
+Furthermore, at any given time instant, the wavelength order at one switch may be different, possibly substantially so, than the wavelength order at another switch, due to the differences in transmission success that bursts from the two switches experience over the various wavelengths.